-- · Changes in the oil markets could result in decreased demand for our vessels and services. - The cyclical nature of the tanker industry may lead to volatile changes in charter rates and significant fluctuations in the utilization of our vessels, which may adversely affect our earnings. - · Changes in the spot tanker market may result in significant fluctuations in the utilization of our vessels and our profitability. - Our vessels operate in the highly competitive international tanker market. - High oil prices could negatively impact tanker freight rates. - Marine transportation is inherently risky, and an incident involving loss or damage to a vessel, significant loss of product or environmental contamination by any of our vessels could harm our reputation and business. - Terrorist attacks, increased hostilities, political change, or war could lead to further economic instability, increased costs and business disruption. - Acts of piracy on ocean-going vessels continue to be a risk, which could adversely affect our business.
+- Changes in the oil markets could result in decreased demand for our vessels and services. - The cyclical nature of the tanker industry may lead to volatile changes in charter rates and significant fluctuations in the utilization of our vessels, which may adversely affect our earnings. - · Changes in the spot tanker market may result in significant fluctuations in the utilization of our vessels and our profitability. - · Our vessels operate in the highly competitive international tanker market. - High oil prices could negatively impact tanker freight rates. - Marine transportation is inherently risky, and an incident involving loss or damage to a vessel, injury to crew, significant loss of product or environmental contamination by any of our vessels could harm our reputation and business. - Terrorist attacks, increased hostilities, political change, or war could lead to further economic instability, increased costs and business disruption. - · Acts of piracy on ocean-going vessels continue to be a risk, which could adversely affect our business. - Public health threats, including pandemics, epidemics, and other public health crises, could have adverse effects on our operations and financial results.

-- Public health threats, including pandemics, epidemics, and other public health crises, could have adverse effects on our operations and financial results. - Governments could requisition our vessels during a period of war or emergency.
+Governments could requisition our vessels during a period of war or emergency, which may adversely affect our business and results of operations.